Skip to main content

 What Additional Costs Can You Expect with New Windows and Doors?

-If your door has exterior trim like pediments and pilasters, replacing or upgrading them can increase costs.
-The same is true for the interior trim work to match the inside of your home.
+• Decorative Trim: If your door has exterior trim like pediments and pilasters, replacing or upgrading them can increase costs up to $6,000.

-Foil butyl tape can be applied under the door to protect against moisture damage.
-Aluminum-clad jambs can also be used to cover the wooden frame, further protecting it from the variable Pittsburgh climate.
-This will help prevent long-term structural issues.
+• Weatherproofing: Foil butyl tape can be used under the door to protect against moisture damage.
+Aluminum-clad jambs can also be used to cover the wooden frame to protect it from the variable Pittsburgh climate.

-Upgrades like electronic keypads, ‘Max Security’ Steel Lock Plate, and multi-point locking systems add security but may raise the total price.
+• Upgraded Security Features: Upgrades like electronic keypads, ‘Max Security’ Steel Lock Plate, and multi-point locking systems add security but may raise the total price by $300-$1,500.

 Not every project will have hidden costs that homeowners don’t think about.
 And if you work with a reliable contractor, these costs won’t be a surprise at all.
 Still, Pittsburgh can offer unique challenges to home improvement projects.